DUNE/dune-justin/docs/justin_command.man_page.md

     	      environment variables when the stage's jobscript is executed.

-           quick-request [--description DESC] [--mql QUERY|--monte-carlo COUNT]
+           simple-workflow [--description DESC] [--mql QUERY|--monte-carlo COUNT]
     	      [--scope SCOPE] [--refind-start-date YYYYMMDD]
     	      [--refind-duration-days DAYS] [--refind-interval-hours HOURS]
     	      --jobscript FILENAME|--jobscript-id JSID [--wall-seconds N]
     	      [--rss-mb N] [--processors N] [--max-distance DIST]
     	      [--output-pattern PATTERN:DESTINATION] [--output-rse NAME]
     	      [--lifetime-days DAYS] [--env NAME=VALUE]
-    	      Combines the create-request, create-stage and submit-request
+    	      Combines the create-workflow, create-stage and submit-workflow
-    	      subcommands into a single operation, for use with single-stage requests.
+    	      subcommands into a single operation, for use with single-stage workflows.
 The options are repeated from the first two subcommands and are described in their respective sections above.

-           show-stages --request-id ID [--stage-id ID]
+           show-stages --workflow-id ID [--stage-id ID]
-    	      Shows details of all stages of the given request or optionally of a single stage of that request.
-Each line of the output gives the request ID, stage ID,, min processors, max processors, max wallclock seconds, max RSS bytes, and the max distance value.
+    	      Shows details of all stages of the given workflow or optionally of a single stage of that workflow.
+Each line of the output gives the workflow ID, stage ID,, min processors, max processors, max wallclock seconds, max RSS bytes, and the max distance value.

            create-jobscript [--description DESC] [--scope SCOPE] --name NAME